leesangjun1903/Time-series/Forecasting/readme.md

 - ClimaX: A foundation model for weather and climate, 2023 · 461회 인용
 - DeepTCN : Probabilistic forecasting with temporal convolutional neural network, 2019 · 458회 인용
 - Automatic Time Series Forecasting: The forecast Package for R, 2008 · 5566회 인용
+- EddyNet: A Deep Neural Network for Pixel-Wise Classification of Oceanic Eddies, 2017 · 207회 인용